Edward W. Gnehm Jr.

 Ambassador Gnehm was born on November 10, 1944 in Carrollton, Georgia.
 He attended The George Washington University, graduating with a B.A. in International Affairs in 1966 and a M.A. in 1968.
 From 1966-1967, he attended The American University in Cairo, Egypt, under a post-graduate Rotary International Fellowship.
 Subsequent to graduation, Ambassador Gnehm worked for the United States Navy.

 Ambassador Gnehm joined the faculty of the Elliott School of International Affairs at The George Washington University in August 2004 as the J.B. and Maurice C. Shapiro Visiting Professor of International Affairs.
-He was appointed to his present position as Kuwait Professor of Gulf and Arabian Peninsula Affairs in August 2006.
-He is also Director of the Middle East Policy Forum.
+He was appointed to his position as Kuwait Professor of Gulf and Arabian Peninsula Affairs in August 2006.
+He also served as Director of the Middle East Policy Forum.
 Prior to coming to the Elliott School, Ambassador Gnehm had a distinguished 36-year career in the United States Foreign Service.
 He was a member of the Senior Foreign Service and held the rank of Career Minister.
 His career record follows:

 - 2001-2004, U.S. Ambassador to the Hashemite Kingdom of Jordan